 The bank’s focus on corporate social responsibility is designed to strengthen competitiveness, reduce risk, attract good customers, investors and skilled staff, boost innovation and contribute to the further development of the region of which the Group is a part.
 Thus, the bank creates value in a responsible and sustainable manner for all stakeholders.
 SpareBank 1 SMN’s ambition is to use corporate social responsibility as a competitive advantage through integrating CSR into all corporate governance and incorporating CSR in all governing documents, relevant policies and guidelines.

-The bank is now reporting for the first time on the bank’s performance in the field of CSR and sustainability under the globally recognised standard, the Global Reporting Initiative (GRI), in accordance with the Core option.
-The bank will report its CSR results under the GRI standard on a yearly cycle together with the annual report.
+We report on the bank’s performance in the field of CSR and sustainability under the globally recognised standard Global Reporting Initiative (GRI), in accordance with the Core option.
+The bank reports each year its CSR results under the GRI standard together with the annual report.